-- To stop Essbase Integration Server from the command line, either close the Essbase Integration Server window, or use Essbase Integration Services Shell. - On Windows platforms, close the Essbase Integration Server window. - Issue the SHUTDOWN command in the Essbase Integration Services Shell.
-For more information, see "Using Essbase Integration Services Shell Commands" on page 91. - ➤ To stop Essbase Integration Server from the Windows desktop: - 1.
+- To shut down Essbase Integration Server from the command line, either close the Essbase Integration Server window, or use Essbase Integration Services Shell. - On Windows platforms, close the Essbase Integration Server window. - Issue the SHUTDOWN command in the Essbase Integration Services Shell.

+For more information, see "Essbase Integration Services Shell Commands" on page 93.

+- To shut down Essbase Integration Server from the Windows desktop: - 1.
 Right-click the button representing Essbase Integration Server in the Windows task bar. - 2.
 Select Close.

-- To stop Essbase Integration Server as a Windows service: - 1.
-Select Start > Settings > Control Panel. - 2.
-Open the Services dialog box. - On Windows NT, double-click Services. - On Windows 2000, double-click Administrative Tools, and then double-click Services. - 3.
+- 1. Select Start > Settings > Control Panel. - 2.
+Open the Services dialog box. - On Windows NT, double-click Services. - On Windows 2000, double-click Administrative Tools, and then double-click Services. - On Windows XP, select Performance & Maintenance, and then Administrative Tools.
+In the Administrative Tools window, double-click Services. - 3.
 Locate Essbase Integration Services in the list of services. - 4.
 Select, but do not double-click, Essbase Integration Services. - 5.
-Stop the service. - On Windows NT, click Stop and then click Yes at the prompt to confirm that you want to shut the Windows service for Essbase Integration Services. - On Windows 2000, select Action > Stop.
+Stop the service. - On Windows NT, click Stop and then click Yes at the prompt to confirm that you want to shut down the Windows service for Essbase Integration Services. - On Windows 2000, select Action > Stop. - On Windows XP, right-click Essbase Integration Server and select Stop.

 The Service Control message box is displayed.
-After a delay, it disappears and the Status field for Essbase Integration Services is changed.
+After a brief delay, it disappears and the Status field for Essbase Integration Services is changed, and the server is stopped.

-Viewing the Essbase Integration Server Log
+The Essbase Integration Server Log

 By default, the Essbase Integration Server log file is named olapisvr.log and is located in the ISHOME\log directory.
 You can view it from Essbase Integration Services Console by selecting the Tools > View Log File command to launch the Server Log file dialog box.
 You can also view the log by opening olapisvr.log in any text editor.
 To create the log file with a different location or name, use the -E switch.
-For more information, see Table 1.
+For more information, see Table 1 on page 19.